wanshiruyishoubinanshan/MMS-e/README.md

 }
 ```
 - **Rename your Jsonl file**
-Rename your Jsonl file to ```xxxx_StyleName.jsonl``` like the following project tree.
+Rename your Jsonl file to ```xxxx_TaskName.jsonl``` like the following project tree.
 You must keep the style of the suffix consistent with the example.
 ```
 .
 ├── xxxxxxxx_action_recognition.jsonl